e-picas/drumgizmo-kits-generator/README.md

 #### Configuration file

-You can specify kit metadata and generation options in a configuration file (e.g., `drumgizmo-kit.ini`).
+You can specify kit metadata and generation options in a configuration file and pass it as `--config` parameter.
+If a file named `drumgizmo-kit.ini` is found in the sources directory, it will be loaded automatically.

 All command-line options have equivalent configuration file settings which must be defined in a `[drumgizmo_kit_generator]` header block.
 The configuration file takes precedence over default values but command-line arguments override configuration file settings.

 ```ini